 While some of the brands that hire former teachers may seem like a natural fit—from non-profit Save the Children US to educational publisher Scholastic—others might surprise you, including SaaS customer support provider Simplr and healthcare recruiting firm PRIDE Health.
 As Trish Ferrett, Managing Director of Talent Attraction and Acquisition at Save the Children US, tells Recruitment.com, the nonprofit has long employed many former teachers.
 “Is it part of [our] talent acquisition strategy to look at people formerly in education?
 Absolutely.
 It's a natural perspective with the children,” Ferrett says of the organization's efforts to promote childhood literacy across the country.

 Here, Ferrett and recruiting experts from other companies that hire former teachers—along with in-the-know former teachers themselves—share why a teacher might be your next great hire.

 Why Are Teachers Quitting Their Jobs?

 The short answer: They’re burned out.
-The NEA noted in the article about its survey that 90% of teachers said burnout was a “very serious or somewhat serious issue.”
+The NEA noted in the article about its survey that 90% of teachers said the threat of burnout was a “very serious or somewhat serious issue.”
 It reported, “General stress from the pandemic is also a very serious concern, and student absences and unfilled job openings leading to more work for remaining staff are also key stressors.”

 Similarly, RAND Corporation found that the public school teachers it surveyed are “almost twice as likely to experience frequent job-related stress as the general employed adult population and almost three times as likely to experience depressive symptoms as the general adult population.”